citp/privacy-policy-historical/t/tr/tru/trustpilot.co.uk.md

 If you do not accept Cookies from our Website, you may experience inconvenience in your use of the Website, and you may be prevented from accessing some of its features.

-### **9   Access and insights into the personal data we have about you**
+### 9. Access and insights into the personal data we have about you

 If you have an Account on Trustpilot, you can log in to your Account and see what information we have about you, including your reviews, and why we have that information.
-You can read more about how to [here](https://support.trustpilot.com/hc/en-us/articles/360001300347-How-to-access-download-or-delete-your-personal-data-for-reviewers- "https://support.trustpilot.com/hc/en-us/articles/360001300347-How-to-access-download-or-delete-your-personal-data-for-reviewers-").
+You can read more about how to [here](https://support.trustpilot.com/hc/en-us/articles/360001300347-How-to-access-download-or-delete-your-personal-data-for-reviewers-).

-If you don’t have an Account, you can email [privacy@trustpilot.com](mailto:privacy@trustpilot.com) and request information about your personal data.
-Upon receiving your request, we will let you know what personal information we have about you, how we collect the information, the purpose for which we process your personal data, and who we share your personal information with.
+If you don’t have an Account, you can email privacy@trustpilot.com and request information about your personal data.
+Upon receiving your request, we will let you know what personal data we have about you, how we collect the information, the purpose for which we process your personal data, and who we share your personal data with.

-### 10  Download your personal data (data portability)
+### 10. Download your personal data (data portability)

 If you have a user profile on Trustpilot, you can download the personal data that you have provided to us, including your reviews.
-You can read more about how to download your personal data [here](https://support.trustpilot.com/hc/en-us/articles/360001300347-How-to-access-download-or-delete-your-personal-data-for-reviewers- "https://support.trustpilot.com/hc/en-us/articles/360001300347-How-to-access-download-or-delete-your-personal-data-for-reviewers-").
+You can read more about how to download your personal data [here](https://support.trustpilot.com/hc/en-us/articles/360001300347-How-to-access-download-or-delete-your-personal-data-for-reviewers-).

-### 11  Correction and deletion of your personal data
+### 11. Correction and deletion of your personal data

-If any of the Master Data or other personal information that we have about you in our capacity as a data controller is incorrect or misleading, you can correct most of the information yourself via your Account.
+If any of the Master Data or other personal data that we have about you in our capacity as a data controller is incorrect or misleading, you can correct most of the information yourself via your Account.
 We recommend that you make any the correction(s) yourself.
 Otherwise, you are welcome to ask us to assist with correcting your information.

-You may at any time correct or delete any content and personal information on the Website for which you are the data controller (see 3.2).
-If your personal information changes, or if you no longer wish to appear on the Website, you can update or delete the information by logging in to your Account.
+You may at any time correct or delete any content and personal data on the Website for which you are the data controller (see 3.2).
+If your personal data changes, or if you no longer wish to appear on the Website, you can update or delete the information by logging in to your Account.

 If your Account is deleted, all the data associated with your Account will be deleted, including your Master Data and reviews on the Website.

 We reserve the right to block access to your Account and/or delete it if the Account or the content associated with your Account or your review(s) on the Website is, in our assessment, discriminating, racist, sexually oriented, unethical, threatening, offensive, harassing or otherwise violates applicable laws, third party rights or our User Guidelines, or is inconsistent with the purpose of the Website.
 If we block access to or delete your Account, we will inform you of the reason for blocking or deleting your Account by sending an email to the address you provided when you created your Account.

-### 12  Other rights
+### 12. Other rights

 In addition to the rights set out above concerning your personal data, you also have the following rights:

   * You also have the right to object to the processing of your personal data and have the processing of your personal data restricted.
   * In particular, you have an unconditional right to object to the processing of your personal data for direct marketing purposes.
-  * If our processing of your personal information is based on your consent, you have the right to withdraw your consent at any time.
+  * If our processing of your personal data is based on your consent, you have the right to withdraw your consent at any time.
 Your withdrawal will not affect the lawfulness of the processing of data carried out before you withdrew your consent.
-You may withdraw your consent by emailing us at [privacy@trustpilot.com](mailto:privacy@trustpilot.com).
+You may withdraw your consent by emailing us at privacy@trustpilot.com.

 In some circumstances, these rights may be limited or conditional.
 For example, whether or not you have the right to data portability in a particular case depends on the specific circumstances of the processing activity.

-### 13  Children’s information
+### 13. Children’s information

 Our Website is not intended for children.
-If you become aware that a child under the age of 13 has provided us with their personal information, please contact us.
+If you become aware that a child under the age of 18 has provided us with their personal data, please contact us.

-### 14  Our Data Protection Officer
+### 14. Our Data Protection Officer

 We have a Data Protection Officer (DPO).
-If you have any questions about the data processing activities performed by us, you are welcome to contact our DPO by email at: [privacy@trustpilot.com](mailto:privacy@trustpilot.com).
+If you have any questions about the data processing activities performed by us, you are welcome to contact our DPO by email at: privacy@trustpilot.com.

-### 15  Changes to this Policy
+### 15. Changes to this Policy

 We reserve the right to make changes to this Policy.
 The date shown at the start of this Policy indicates when it was last revised.
 If we make material changes to it, we will provide notice through our Website, or by other means, to give you the opportunity to review the changes before they come into effect.
 If you object to our changes, you can close your account.
 Your continued use of our Website after we publish or send a notice about the changes to the Policy will mean that you accept and agree to the updated Policy.

-### 16  Contact information and where to send questions or complaints
+### 16. Contact information and where to send questions or complaints

-If you have questions or concerns about our Policy, how we process your personal information, or would like us to correct your personal information, feel free to contact us at: [privacy@trustpilot.com](mailto:privacy@trustpilot.com).
+If you have questions or concerns about our Policy, how we process your personal data, or would like us to correct your personal data, feel free to contact us at: privacy@trustpilot.com.

 You can also reach us by post.

 If contacting us does not resolve your complaint, you have further options, for example you may always lodge a complaint with a data protection supervisory authority, e.g. The Danish Data Protection Agency.
-You can read more about it [here](https://support.trustpilot.com/hc/en-us/articles/360001244647--Where-to-send-questions-or-complaints-regarding-our-data-processing-or-Privacy-Policy-for-reviewers- "https://support.trustpilot.com/hc/en-us/articles/360001244647--Where-to-send-questions-or-complaints-regarding-our-data-processing-or-Privacy-Policy-for-reviewers-").
+You can read more about it [here](https://support.trustpilot.com/hc/en-us/articles/360001244647--Where-to-send-questions-or-complaints-regarding-our-data-processing-or-Privacy-Policy-for-reviewers-).

 Our contact details are: